learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 hypen-case-is-common-in-bash
 snake_case_is_common_in_windows
 ```
 It is considered good practice to use camelCase for variable and method names, and reserve capital case for class names.
-We'll explain this distinction between instances and classes in a later reading; for now, just recognize that there *is* a disctinction.
+We'll explain this distinction between instances and classes in a later reading; for now, just recognize that there *is* a distinction.

-**Top Tip:** *When typing a name in camel case which begins with an acronym, it is good practice to type the entire acronym in lowercase, as in* `apiClient` *and* `jsonResponse`.
+**Top Tip:** *When typing a name in camel case which begins with an acronym, it is considered good practice to type the entire acronym in lowercase, as in* `apiClient` *and* `jsonResponse`. *However, you will notice that Apple does not follow this guideline on the framework methods.*

 ### String Length